raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

   //=> 9
 ```

-Our third use case involves checking whether the defaultValue is an ordinary value or a function.[^but]
+Our third use case involves checking whether `defaultValue` is an ordinary value, or a function.[^but]

 [^but]: We are hand-waving over the possibility that we'd ever want a hash that returns a function by default.
 This design is fine for the purposes of exposition, but if we ever consider shipping such a thing to the world in a library, we might reconsider our design choices.